 1. In the Settings tab, click Data Backups in the Data Management section.

-2. In the Backup Archives box, click Create.
+2. In the Backup Archives section, click Create.
 The file is created and added at the top of the list.
+An MD5 file is also created along with the backup file for verification purposes.